lindbrook/packageRank/README.md

 }
 ```

-If you use `fetchLog()`, the log file, which can be as large as 50 MB,
+If you use `fetchLog()`, the log file, which can sometimes be as large
-will be downloaded with each function call.
-If you use `mfetchLog()`,
+as 50 MB, will be downloaded every time you call the function.
+If you
-logs are intelligently cached: logs that have already been downloaded in
+use `mfetchLog()`, logs are intelligently cached: logs that have already
-the current session will not be downloaded again.
+been downloaded (in your current R session) will not be downloaded
+again.

 ### visualization (cross-sectional)